10 Things The 2016 Campaign Season Has Taught Me About Being A Man

 1. If you don’t agree with someone, punch them in the face.

 This seems to be a method of thinking supported by Donald Trump and his followers.
 This is a man who's publicly declared he could shoot someone in the face and still maintain his lead in the polls.
-At the first inkling of a protestor at one his rallies, he has them removed.
-He's even been recorded saying he wanted to punch one the protestors in the face.
+At the first inkling of a protestor at one of his rallies, he has them removed.
+He's even been recorded saying he wanted to punch one of the protestors in the face.
 Well, don't worry Donald.
 One of your supporters took care of that for you.

 2. If you want to increase your chances of making it to the White House, eat a booger on live television.
 (Here’s looking at you, Ted Cruz)

-Say what you will, there was some mysterious white object on Ted Cruz's lip during the March 3 debate.
+Say what you will, there was a mysterious white object on Ted Cruz's lip during the March 3 debate.
 And that mysterious white object disappeared into his mouth while he was speaking.
 There's no scientific evidence to support the claim, but if it looks like a booger...

 3. You can be a statesman and still talk about your dick size.

 Yes, back to Trump again.
 In case anyone was wondering, Donald Trump apparently has a big penis.
 Maybe that part of the election requirements stays under wraps.
 Perhaps measurement submissions are now part of the White House bylaws.